-It sets out the stewardship policies of the Scheme's investment managers, the Trustee's voting and engagement policies (that are also stated in the Scheme's Statement of Investment Principles ("SIP") dated September 2020), and demonstrates how these policies have been followed over the year to 31 March 2021.
+It sets out the stewardship policies of the Scheme's investment managers, the Trustee's voting and engagement policies (that are also stated in the Scheme's Statement of Investment Principles ("SIP") dated September 2020), and demonstrates how these policies have been followed over the year to 31 March 2022.

-During September 2020 all remaining members of the DC section transferred out of the Scheme and as such, the DC section has not been included in this statement.
 References herein to the actions, review work or determinations of the Trustee refer to activity that has been carried out by the Trustee, or its investment consultant on behalf of the Trustee.